sami-abd/DiscordBot/README.md

 # DiscordBot
-A discord that processes messages in a server and can react to messages.
+A discord bot that processes messages in a server and can react to messages.